World Stocks Rattled As Trump Says No Trade Deadline - UrduPoint

 On Tuesday, France vowed a "strong" response to any tariffs.

-Among industrial sectors, London-listed mining companies retreated on worries over demand from Asian powerhouse China, which is a top consumer of many commodities.

-Britain's banks also dropped after Moody's ratings agency changed the banking system's overall outlook from stable to negative, citing weak economic growth and "prolonged uncertainty" surrounding Brexit.

-In commodities, oil prices were steady ahead of a key meeting of OPEC and other major producers, which is expected to see them maintain output cuts into June, with speculation they could go on until the end of 2020.
+Oil prices were firmer ahead of a key meeting of OPEC and other major producers, which is expected to see them maintain output cuts into June, with speculation they could go on until the end of 2020.